 To make this intelligence equipping and scenario extraction happen, manual work such as labelling and enriching data is needed – until now, this has been a significant effort.
 But artificial intelligence makes it significantly easier by creating what are, essentially, automated, crowdsourced truths.

 Human engineers are not able to process such massive data pools efficiently .
 So, to ensure vehicles are equipped with accurate scenario intelligence free of redundancies, automation is critical.

 Currently, even the market leaders are only at level three, and features no higher than level two are legal for use on public roads.
 For example, “autopilot” mode still requires the driver to be awake and alert, ready to manually intervene by steering and braking when required.

 This in itself requires hugely sophisticated technology, not just with the vehicle outwardly sensing conditions and events on the road, but also monitoring what the driver is doing, even when they have switched to autopilot and handed control to the processors.

-Driving automation systems (DASs) are a foundational piece in the jigsaw, especially in moving through the levels of autonomy.
+Advanced driver-assistance systems (ADAS) are a foundational piece in the jigsaw, especially in moving through the levels of autonomy.
 Level three, of course, is where things get complicated.
 Not only is the technology exponentially more complex, but every technology component at every step needs to be developed so that it can behave correctly in every situation, and then it needs to be independently validated and assured for its effective and safe use.